marsherino/flatbox-bugfromstreetsremix/hardware-rev5/README.md

 ![button inserted](images/20230902_one-button-placed.JPG)

-If a stem breaks inside of your switch, you can carefully remove it with a pair of tweezers.
+If a stem breaks inside of your switch, you can carefully remove by heating up a thin needle or thumbtack, pressing it into the broken stem, and pulling the stem out when your tool cools.

 ![stem broken in switch](images/20230902_broken-stem_detail.jpg)